SC records 1,554 total coronavirus cases, with every county in state affected

 As the number of confirmed cases grows, more cities have enacted stay-at-home ordinances in an effort to slow the spread of the virus.

 Mount Pleasant's stay-at-home order began Thursday, joining Charleston and Columbia, which became effective March 26 and Sunday, respectively.
-Greenville's City Council will meet Friday to vote on a similar order.
+Greenville City Council will meet Friday to vote on a similar order.